Lunthn/Login-registration-form/README.md

 # Login-registration-form
 This login/registration form was created for a small school project to help me learn PHP.
 It includes basic features like email and username uniqueness checks, as well as password hashing.
 Login is stored in the session, so only when exiting the browser the user will be logged out.
 If you intend to use this, ensure the database is correctly connected in the [database.php](https://github.com/Lunthn/Login-registration-form/blob/main/database.php) file and you use the [users.sql](https://github.com/Lunthn/Login-registration-form/blob/main/users.sql) file.

-Cropped screenshots (click on the image for a larger view):
+Screenshots (click on the image for a larger view):

 <br>
 <br>